5 Passive Income Myths, Debunked

 Myth #4: It’s hard to earn passive income. / I don’t know how to earn passive income.

 - It takes time and effort.
-(There’s no free lunch in the world.
-But the great thing to know is that as long as you focus on delivering value, success is yours.)
+There’s no free lunch in the world.
+But the great thing to know is that as long as you focus on delivering value, success is yours.

 If it helps, my P.I. journey was not an overnight one.
 It never was, and I don’t think anyone who has tried to earn P.I. can claim that they earned massive money right away.
 (If they did, then it’s either (a) they’re lying or (b) they were never starting from scratch but had a pre-existing platform to market to.)

 Did the money fly in by itself?
 Hardly.
 There was a lot of work involved, from building my audience, to understanding their needs, to creating my P.I. streams, to creating a robust P.I. setup.
 Every step of the way, I’d focus on giving value as my first and utmost priority.
 Every step of the way, I’d focus on setting my foundations as opposed to being distracted by monetary earnings which is more of an effect than a cause.
-And with the right elements in place, I began to earn P.I. steadily and continue to do so even today (even with minimal involvement in my P.I. streams), because they are robust passive income streams that been properly set up to begin with and can’t be easily knocked off by one or two external factors.
+And with the right elements in place, I began to earn P.I. steadily and continue to do so even today (even with minimal involvement in my P.I. streams), because they are robust passive income streams that been properly set up to begin with and can’t be easily knocked off by 1 or 2 external factors.

 Similarly for you, know that P.I. isn’t meant to be an overnight result.
-It’s not easy like ABC, it’s also not easy in that you can see “instant” results in three months, six months, or even a year.
+It’s not easy like ABC, it’s also not easy in that you can see “instant” results in 3 months, 6 months, or even a year.
 But it’s also not hard as long as you invest due time, due effort, and apply the right strategy (including knowing your audience, giving tremendous value, focusing on productizing, building multiple P.I. streams that are linked and add value to your business, and more).
 When you have that, results will come to you soon enough.

 Myth #5: I’m happy with active income.
 I don’t need passive income.